Pensacola Christian College inspires students that are innovative, ambitious, and passionate

 a particular degree (no more than two years) may be granted at the

-President.
+discretion of the Graduate Committee.
 Students must make their request in writing and

 submit it to the Seminary-Graduate